 Ingredients

-- 1.2 lb chicken drumettes (17 pieces; You can use drumsticks but take more time to marinade and cook)
+- 1.2 lb chicken drumettes (17 pieces; you can use drumsticks, but they take more time to marinate and cook)

 - ½ Tbsp neutral oil (or cooking spray)